 Misinterpreting emotional cues can also be dangerous.
 Imagine a dating situation where one partner is having trouble understanding the interest level of the other or an argument with a stranger that turns heated too quickly because the level of anger is hard to determine.

-How Can We Be More Attuned to the Emotional Content in Speech?
+Being More Attuned to the Emotional Content in Speech

 Now that we know about this problem, what can we do to counteract this tendency?
 Here are my suggestions.
 Please share yours in the comments.